AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

   * Decide whether to expose the new class . if you do expose the class , decide whether to expose it as a reference object as an immutable value object .

+# Inline Class
+- A class isn't doing very much .
+Move all its features into another class and delete it .

+**Motivation**

+Inline class is the reverse of extract class .
+I use inline class if a class is no longer pulling its weight and shouldn't be around any more . often this is the result of thr refactoring that moves other responsibilites out of the class so there is little left . then i want to fold this class into another class , picking one that seems to use the runt class the most .

+# Mechanics

+* Declare the public protocol of the source class onto the absorbing class .
+Delegae all these methods to the source class.
+-> if a separate interface makes semse for the source class methods , use exract interface before inlining .
+* Change all reference from the source class to the absorbing class.
+-> Declare the source class private to remove out-of-package reference Also change the name of the source class so the compiler catches any dangling reference to the source class .
+* Compile and test .
+* Use  *Move method and Move Filed* to move features from the source class to the ansorbing class until there is nothing left .
+* Hold a short , simple funeral service .